 en

 Jonathan Kearney is an accomplished artist, researcher and educator leading the MA Fine Art Digital programme at Central Saint Martins, University of the Arts London.
-Since 2004, he pioneered world-class online education, overseeing the longest running online fine art master’s course globally.
+Since 2004, he has pioneered world-class online education, overseeing the longest running online fine art master’s course globally.

 With extensive international experience, including time in China, Jonathan has exhibited his work and curated exhibitions in a wide variety of settings from artist-run spaces to major institutions.
 His art blends physical and digital realms, with recent projects incorporating print, canvas, and augmented reality.